 This masks the complexity of factors involved in ensuring the food we buy is safe.
 The retail food industry, in fact, is at the forefront of consumer protection.

-Many factors along the food supply chains can affect the health of consumers:
+Many factors along the food supply chains can affect the health of consumers through food safety:

 - From pesticides, herbicides and GM crops on the farm, to contamination from pests;

 - From handling practices at every point along the chain, to the ingredients of processed foods and the methods used to make them;

 - From storage conditions and food packaging to labelling adequately informing the consumer of safety and dietary considerations;